ykxvqze/data_projects/sqlextern.md

 5  | Kim  | Botanist
 6  | Val  | Architect

-### Solution
+### Procedure

-Instead of querying from within MySQL server and manipulating the data there, do the following in Bash (see <a class="external reference" href="https://github.com/thln2ejz/data_projects/blob/master/sqlextern.sh">sqlextern.sh</a>).
+Instead of querying from within MySQL server and manipulating the data there, the following is carried out in Bash (see <a class="external reference" href="https://github.com/thln2ejz/data_projects/blob/master/sqlextern.sh">sqlextern.sh</a>).

 0. Create a database 'DB' and a table 'participants' for the demo.
 1. Extract the table from MySQL (via: select * from participants) into a flat tsv file